CyVerse-learning-materials/learning-materials-home/index.rst

 For advise on how to carry out specific tasks or analyses, check out the  `Quick Starts <https://learning.cyverse.org/en/latest/#quick-starts>`_ and `Tutorials <https://learning.cyverse.org/en/latest/#tutorials>`_.

-Advanced users can read how to `Integrate your own tools and apps <https://learning.cyverse.org/en/latest/#tool-and-app-integration>`_ or review materials from `CyVerse Workshops <https://learning.cyverse.org/en/latest/#workshops>`_ to reuse in your own teaching.
+Advanced users can read how to `Integrate your own tools and apps <https://learning.cyverse.org/en/latest/#tool-and-app-integration>`_ or borrow materials from `CyVerse Workshops <https://learning.cyverse.org/en/latest/#workshops>`_ to reuse in your own teaching.

 -----